vyomil/vyomils/README.md

 all about vyomil
-hes is ntrested in sports
+hes is intrested in sports
 likes watching movies with his family.